-- Check the insulations of the winding and connections; - Check if spacers, bindings, slot wedges, bandages and supports are properly fixed; - Check for breaks, faulty welds, short-circuit between turns and against the frame in the coils and connections.
-In case any fault is detected, consult WEG. - Ensure that all cables are properly connected and that terminal fixation components are duly tightened. - Retighten, if necessary.
+- Check the insulations of the winding and connections; Check the insulation of the winding and connections; - Check if spacers, bindings, slot wedges, bandages and supports are properly fixed; - Check for breaks, faulty welds, short-circuit between turns and against the frame in the coils and connections.
+In case any fault is detected, consult WEG. - Ensure that all cables are properly connected and that terminal fixation components are duly tightened.
+Retighten, if necessary.